Exator921/Dark-My-Posh/README.md

 ![image](https://github.com/user-attachments/assets/dbf687eb-c310-4f46-bd6b-06315d5264d0)
 If the command failed the diamond will go red, if successful it will stay magenta

-Dark-My-Posh also supports command run time, show how long a command took to run.
+Dark-My-Posh also supports command run time, shows how long a command took to run.
 ![image](https://github.com/user-attachments/assets/22d4d427-230e-4736-93e2-d8b16e919640)

 It also gives simple Git info if your CWD is a repository